 No one spoke up for us when FDR threw us in prison camps.
 If we are silent when others are under attack, White Supremacy will win once again.
 But if we speak out, our support will be powerful.
 Our potential as Japanese Americans in the movement for social justice is unlimited.
 To stand in solidarity with Black and Brown liberation despite the many benefits our model minority status gives us would be a huge blow to White Supremacy.

 As one of the most well-organized and well-resourced communities out there, imagine the impact we could have.
 Our ability to fundraise instantaneously, quickly bring hundreds of people together, and utilize our professional talents and skills would all be invaluable to the movement.
-We could take over our elected officials’ offices after church every Sunday to demand sanctuary cities, train all of our Girl Scout troops in direct action organizing against ICE, raise money for Black Lives Matter.
+We could take over our elected officials’ offices after church every Sunday to demand sanctuary cities, train all of our Girl Scout troops and basketball teams in direct action organizing against ICE, raise money for Black Lives Matter.
 The possibilities are endless.
-I can see the Buzzfeed headlines now.

 So on the 75th anniversary of Executive Order 9066, at a time when immigrants, people of color, and LGBTQ folks are under severe attack, I believe the best way to honor my family and my community’s struggle is to fight for justice — for everyone.
 I’ll make a ton of mistakes along the way, undoubtedly, because there’s so much I still don’t know.
 But I’m going to try.